 “Cybercrime is a serious threat not only to individual market actors but also to the overall operational network.”
 ECB European Central Bank

-We have are almost desensitised to the media reports of high profile destructive and global cyber attacks and heists.
+We are almost desensitised to the media reports of high profile destructive and global cyber attacks and heists.
 Of course these reports only represent a fraction of the attacks and breaches that occur on a daily basis.

 Due to the nature of these attacks, the “reality check” is that traditional security controls are now increasingly inadequate.